 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC reports regarding their ownership and changes in ownership of our equity securities.
-Based on our review of these forms, we believe that our directors, executive officers and 10% stockholders filed all Section 16(a) reports on a timely basis during 2010.
+Based on our review of these forms, there were four Form 4 filings that were filed late.
+On March 14, 2011, we filed late Form 4 reports on behalf of Messrs.
+Bellini, Troka and Jossi and Ms. Kline reporting Restricted Stock Unit Awards made as part of our annual equity grant process on March 4, 2011.
+Other than these filings, we believe that our directors, executive officers and 10% stockholders filed all Section 16(a) reports on a timely basis during 2011.